-Ken Hubbell is Founder and President of Ken Hubbell & Associates (www.kenhubbell.com), a consulting firm based in Little Rock, Arkansas.
-Established in 1992, the firm of Ken Hubbell and Associates (KHA) specializes in business and organizational development, change coaching, and strategic planning.
-Other clients include charitable, regional and community foundations, nonprofit organizations, city governments, state and federal agencies, educational institutions, and select private companies.
+Ken Hubbell is Founder and President of Ken Hubbell & Associates (KHA), a consulting firm based in Little Rock, Arkansas.
+Established in 1992, the KHA specializes in business and organizational development, change coaching, and strategic planning.
+Clients include charitable, regional and community foundations, nonprofit organizations, city governments, state and federal agencies, educational institutions, and select private companies.

-Ken Hubbell has over twenty years of experience developing resilient organizations and communities.
-KHA specializes in highly visual strategy tools and systems thinking.
+Ken has over twenty years of experience developing resilient organizations and communities and specializes in highly visual strategy tools and systems thinking.
 Ken has a wide range of experience with multi-stakeholder collaboration, social innovation, economic development, business strategy, and equitable approaches to grassroots civic participation and poverty alleviation.
 He has worked in urban neighborhoods, rural regions, and in Namibia (in southern Africa).

-Ken has experience designing social solutions to complex problems (Native leaders and private foundations collaborating on social enterprise and governance in Indian Country across the upper Northwest; empowering vulnerable communities to redesign the future and long-term health of their neighborhoods; and coaching collaboration among diverse stakeholders to accelerate Latino student success across the U. S.), adapting organization strategy to impact whole systems (ecosystem and force-field mapping, scenario building to rehearse futures and test strategy for foundations and natural resource, health, arts, and food relief organizations), and facilitating new business model development and learning for private tech firms.
+Ken has experience designing social solutions to complex problems (Native leaders and private foundations collaborating on social enterprise and governance in Indian Country across the upper Northwest; empowering vulnerable communities to redesign the future and long-term health of their neighborhoods; and coaching collaboration among diverse stakeholders to accelerate Native and Latino post-secondary and career success across the U. S.), adapting organization strategy to impact whole systems (ecosystem and force-field mapping, scenario building to rehearse futures and test strategy for foundations and natural resource, health, arts, and hunger relief organizations), and facilitating new business model development and learning for private tech firms.

-Top Picture Credit: Ken Hubbell: Be Like Wind and Water: Change - Oil on Canvas (2015)
+Top Picture Credit: Ken Hubbell: Radiate - Oil on Canvas (2015)